Yazino12/leaderboard/README.md

 **Install**

 - On your terminal run : `npm i`
+- For Webpack to build and bundle the app files : `npm run build`
-- To start webpack-dev-server and run locally : `npm start`
+- For Webpack to start the development server : `npm run start`
 - In case you run into any errors please raise an [issue](https://github.com/Yazino12/leaderboard/issues).

 **Usage**